Pneumatic valve springs: Concept

 Racing engines often fail at high rotational speeds because mechanical springs are unable to retract the valves quickly enough to provide clearance for the piston.
 Renault's pneumatic valve technology replaced steel springs with light weight compressed air bellows.
-These could retract valves more quickly and reduce the possibility of piston-valve interference, as long as pressure could be maintained.
+These could retract valves quicker and reduce the possibility of piston-valve interference, as long as pressure could be maintained.
 Additionally, the amount of seat tension required to keep a coil sprung valve under control results in greater peak lift loading.
 This results in added stress to the entire valvetrain.
 Pneumatic systems sharing a common reservoir of pressure retain a more static level of force, controlling the valve effectively without any attendant peak lift load increase.

 The actuation mechanism is simply a piston and cylinder, similar to a small pneumatic ram.
 The tappet bore where a hydraulic tappet would normally reside becomes the cylinder, and the retainer assembly becomes the piston.
 Pressurized air (nitrogen) is pumped into this cylinder which then causes the piston/retainer to rise to the top of cylinder, causing the valve to form an airtight seal with the seat.
 The compressed gas then becomes the spring, so to speak, but does not have the same traits as springs do at elevated rpm.
 A small light spring is sometimes fitted between the piston and retainer so that when the system is switched off the spring forces the piston down against the bottom of the bore, thus forcing the retainer upwards.
 This ensures that no crown-to-valve contact occurs when shut down.